 "Chief O'Brien goes through the horrific Cardassian judicial system when he is charged for an unknown crime."

 On this day in 2000 (in Canada), Lexx aired "Garden."
-Officially, this served as the ninth episode in the program's third season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the ninth episode in the program's third season.
+According to our friends at IMDB.com, here's the plot summary:

 "The Lexx crew discover a city on the planet Water called Garden and Stan decides that his wandering days are over.
 It is agreed that she will go off on her own as there are no men and that they will part as friends."